2023 Mahdia school fire

-On May 21, 2023, a fire broke out in a secondary school dormitory in Mahdia, Potaro-Siparuni, Guyana, killing at least 20 people.
+On 21 May 2023, an arson attack took place at a dormitory of Mahdia Secondary School in Mahdia, Potaro-Siparuni, Guyana, killing at least 20 people.
 The fire was among the deadliest involving school dormitories in the last 30 years.

 Background

-Mahdia Secondary School is a secondary school in the gold-mining town of Mahdia in the Potaro-Siparuni region of Guyana.
+Mahdia Secondary School is a secondary school in the gold-mining town of Mahdia.
 The school serves students aged 12 to 18.
 Fifty-nine girls usually lived in the dormitory where the fire happened, but three of them were at home when the fire broke out.
 The majority of alumni are of Amerindian descent.
 A press release from the Amerindian Peoples Association stated that some of the students came from the indigenous communities of Micobia, Chenapou and Karisparu.

 The facility is a boarding school.
 The school was of interest to the Guyanese government, having constructed the school to "bridge the gaps between the hinterland and coastal areas" and to better educate children in less developed parts of the country.
 The dorm was constructed out of concrete and wood, with five doors and grill windows.
 The dormitory's five doors were locked to keep students from sneaking out at night.

 Fire

-On May 21, 2023, a fire erupted at a female dormitory minutes before midnight local time.
+On 21 May 2023, a fire erupted at a female dormitory minutes before midnight local time.
 The student who set the fire sprayed a substance into the air, then ignited it.
 The fire quickly travelled to mattresses just outside the bathroom.
 The fire was made worse by the fact that the dorm administrator was unable to locate her keys, due to a state of panic.
 Firefighters rescued about 20 students by breaking holes through one of the walls.

 Heavy thunderstorms made it more difficult to fight the fire from the air and to fly injured children to other areas for treatment.
 The fire burned for three hours before it was controlled.

 Victims

 The initial death toll was 20, with 14 dying in the dormitory, but it was eventually updated to 19, after a child initially reported as dead was resuscitated by rescuers.
-On May 30, the girl who had been resuscitated died in a Georgetown hospital.
+On 30 May, the girl who had been resuscitated died in a Georgetown hospital.
 The dorm administrator's five-year-old son was one of the victims who died in the dorm.
 Thirteen of the victims were burnt beyond recognition, and DNA samples were sent to the Mount Sinai laboratory in New York City, with the help of Barbados, to identify their remains.

-Injured students were transported to the two major hospitals of the Guyanese capital, Georgetown.
-A critically injured 13-year-old girl was flown to New York on May 28 for treatment at Northwell Health's Regional Burn Center at Staten Island University Hospital.
-By May 30, she was in stable condition.
+Injured students were transported to the two major hospitals in Georgetown.
+A critically injured 13-year-old girl was flown to New York on 28 May for treatment at Northwell Health's Regional Burn Center at Staten Island University Hospital.
+By 30 May, she was in stable condition.